Picture: field maple tinting. Click here for more autumn colour photos.

 The other great autumn spectacle in the south east is beech woods, most notably in the Chilterns, but also elsewhere.
 The transformation of these to deep yellows and golds, and then on to a fine copper colour, is breathaking - but is not easy to catch at the right time.
 There are two phases.
 From early October the exposed faces of beeches - the trees on the edge of woods or standing alone in fields - can already be showing good areas of tint.
 But the colour does not penetrate down inside the wood, where foliage remains largely green.

 Phase two is when the colour does reach down to path level, at which time a walk through a beech wood is a riot of golden hues.
-This occurred in the last week of October from 2008 to 2012 and in 2015 and 2020; in the first to second week of November in 2019; in the second week of November in 2018; in the second to third week in 2017, 2021, 2022 and 2023; and in the third week in 2013 and 2016.
-In 2014 some beeches were bare by the fourth week of October but the rest were at their best in the third week of November.
-Some dead leaves can remain on saplings or lower branches right through the winter, while beech hedges that have been clipped in the past year retain a full set of dead leaves until spring.
+In the past this sometimes occurred early as the last week of October (2008-2012, 2015 and 2020), but these days seems to be usually in the second to third week (2017, 2021, 2022, 2023 and 2024)(a week earlier in 2018 and 2019, more in the third week in 2013 and 2016).
+Some dead leaves can then remain on saplings or lower branches right through the winter, while beech hedges that have been clipped in the past year retain a full set of dead leaves until spring.

-A few native oaks may be more widely tinted or even bare by the end of October: however full tint mostly occurs in mid November - in the first to second week in 2020; the second week from 2007 to 2012 and in 2017 and 2018; in the second and third week in 2019 and 2021; the third week in 2006, 2013, 2014 and 2016; the third to fourth week in 2023, and the first week of December in 2022.
+A few native oaks may be more widely tinted or even bare by the end of October: however full tint mostly occurs in November - in the first to second week in 2020 and 2024; the second week in 2017 and 2018; the second and third week in 2019 and 2021; the third week in 2006, 2013, 2014 and 2016; the third to fourth week in 2023, and the first week of December in 2022.
 In 2015 there was no defined time when the oaks were at their best, with just a slow and patchy tint and shed throughout late October and November.

 At best, oaks go a lovely golden colour, but this rarely lasts long, with the tint soon fading to a brown rusty colour.
 Even then a few stubborn green leaves may still remain.
 Some oaks then hang on to dead leaves for a time after leaf fall is over - usually into the first ten days or so of December, but in places for longer.
 As with beech, a few leaves may then remain on lower branches or saplings right through the winter.